 Months later, Gibson returned to Monroe, where his old friend Charlie Willis came to visit him at the home of Gibson’s parents.
 Willis told Gibson about the ambush.

 According to the LSU Cold Case investigation story, “The FBI closed the case in 2010, noting that both Robert Fuller and the younger son named by the informant were already dead.
 But Bill Fuller, who was never charged with any crime, was still alive.
 He died in 2016.”

 Gibson said he cannot forget what happened despite the passage of years.

 “I think about it all the time.
-It goes through my mind all the time, when they killed all of my boys.
+It goes through my mind all the time when they killed all my boys.
 Just shot them down for no reason.